ysyk2021/the-role-of-innovation-encouraging-creative-thinking-and-experimentation/src/chapter-3-2.md

 The Role of Innovation: Encouraging Creative Thinking and Experimentation
 =========================================================================

-Chapter 3: Identifying Types of Creative Thinking
+Identifying Types of Creative Thinking
 -------------------------------------------------

 In this chapter, we explore the various types of creative thinking that contribute to innovation.
 By understanding and recognizing these different approaches to creativity, organizations can tap into a diverse range of perspectives and ideas, leading to enhanced innovation capabilities.